The largest and highest rated arts festival in the Southwest.

 DFWI is an advocate for Downtown progress and excellence.
 This membership-based organization has contributed to Downtown Fort Worth’s vitality by serving as a liaison, ombudsman and information source for property owners, developers and prospective businesses.

 Downtown Fort Worth, Inc. expanded its management role in 1986 by establishing Fort Worth Public Improvement District #1 (PID).
 Through a contract with the City of Fort Worth, the PID provides enhanced services to 260 blocks within Downtown Fort Worth.
 These services include maintenance and landscaping, promotions and marketing, security enhancement, transportation and planning.

 In 1988, Downtown Fort Worth Initiatives, Inc. (DFWII) was formed.
 This 501(c)(3) non-profit organization provides a pathway for foundation grants, philanthropic donations and other contributions to help fund charitable, educational and public-purpose Downtown projects.
 DFWII was a central partner in the development of the 172-unit Hillside apartment community.
-The organization manages Burnett Park and produces the MAIN ST. Fort Worth Arts Festival and the XTO Energy Parade of Lights.

 In 1995, Downtown Fort Worth, Inc. championed the creation of the Downtown Tax Increment Financing (TIF) District.
 The TIF District is managed by Downtown Fort Worth, Inc. through a contract with the City of Fort Worth.
 Among its many projects, the TIF provides thousands of free parking spaces after 5 pm on weekdays and all day and evening on the weekends.